 - Cross-interaction: Herbs contain active ingredients that may interact with drugs and dietary supplements.
 If your toddler is on a medication or consumes any supplement, consult a pediatrician before serving them herbal tea.

 Precautions To Take While Using Herbal Tea For Toddlers

 Observing precautionary measures could ensure the toddler’s safety when using herbal tea for specific purposes.

 - Consult an expert before using herbal tea for toddlers.
 Herbal teas are not regulated by the US Food and Drug Administration (US FDA), meaning their safety and efficacy can’t be guaranteed.

 - Communicate the intent of use to the expert.
-It will help them advise safe intake limits for your toddler, after considering their age and overall health.
+After considering their age and overall health, it will help them advise safe intake limits for your toddler and let you know whether mornings or bedtimes would be the best time to serve the tea.

 - Buy pure herbal tea from a reputed and trustworthy manufacturer and seller.
 It will help ensure the product is adulterant-free.

 - Purchase herbal tea sold in teabags.
 Loose tea is prone to contamination and adulteration.
 If you prefer using loose tea, buy it from a reputable store to ensure product quality.